wotakumoe/wotaku/glossary/manga.md

 ## Release Terms

 ### Backfilling
-When the translation of a series starts at the latest chapters, with the publisher later working on the rest, starting from the beginning.
+When the translation of a series starts with the latest chapters, with the publisher later working on the rest, starting from the beginning.

 ### Doujinshi
 Doujinshi refers to self-published works.
 It can be a standalone self-published work, but it can also be a derivative of an existing published franchise or work.
 Doujinshi need not be NSFW, anything self-published counts.